0UR4N05/blog/content/README.md

 Welcome to my totally **not** unique corner of the internet.
 I spend my days playing CTFs with [akasec](https://ctftime.org/team/107202/)—because, obviously, I have nothing better to do.

-Oh, and I’m also into binary exploitation (or at least trying).
+Also, and I’m also into binary exploitation (or at least trying).
 Enjoy.